Best Shoes for Corns And Calluses

-It goes without saying that our feet really do take a lot of strain and often people won’t think about their feet until a foot problem develops.
-We at Begg Shoes strongly believe in ensuring our customers are properly fitted for their shoes whether it’s a pair of ankle boots or summer sandals.
-This goes a long way to helping or at least slow down the development of foot problems.
+It goes without saying that our feet really do take a lot of strain and we don’t think much about our feet – until a foot problem develops.
+At Begg Shoes we strongly believe in ensuring our customers are properly fitted for their shoes whether it’s a pair of ankle boots or summer sandals.
+This goes a long way to helping or at least slow down the development of foot problems includes corns and calluses.

-First let’s define the difference between a corn & a callus:
+What is the difference between a corn and a callus?

-- Calluses: Similar to a corn, these are hard, rough areas of skin that are often yellowish in colour.
+- Calluses are similar to a corn, these are hard, rough areas of skin that are often yellowish in colour.

-One thing everyone should know is that if shoes don’t fit well then areas of pressure are created and the skin reacts accordingly.
-This applies to men, women and children.
-This consistent pressure will result in the body producing a cushion to act as a shock absorber against the pressure.
+One thing everyone should know is that if shoes don’t fit well, then there is a high chance of added pressure or rubbing and abrasion.
+Your skin will react and adapt.
+This applies to men, women and children equally.
+Consistent pressure will result in the body producing a cushion to act as a shock absorber against the pressure.

 If this persists it starts with a blister and the outer layer of the skin thickens.
 Over time this becomes hard and calloused, while a corn is smaller and more localised, often found over the toe joints.